walkingriver/scout-law/chapters/ch06-kind.md

 ## Self Reflection

-1. **How do you currently show empathy and understanding toward team members?**
+**1. How do you currently show empathy and understanding toward team members?**

 - Can you recall a specific instance where this made a difference?

-2. **What strategies do you employ to celebrate team achievements?**
+**2. What strategies do you employ to celebrate team achievements?**

 - Are these recognitions public, and do they motivate the team?

-3. **Think of a challenging period for your team.
+**3. Think of a challenging period for your team.
 How did you offer support?**

 - Was it effective in fostering resilience?

-4. **What steps have you taken to promote inclusivity within your team?**
+**4. What steps have you taken to promote inclusivity within your team?**

 - Are there voices that still need to be better heard?

-5. **Do you feel your team has a strong sense of community and belonging?**
+**5. Do you feel your team has a strong sense of community and belonging?**

 - What actions have you taken to foster this, and what could you do better?